1. The Parents

 3. The Kids

 The children waiting for adoption live in both public and private care institutions.
 Typically, they have come to the orphanages from relinquishment or abandonment due to medical needs, poverty, or stigmas around single motherhood.
+In 2022, 57% of the children placed were male, and 43% female.
+Most of those children were five to 12 years old.

 4. The Process